-In 2016 Los Alamos County applied through the League's Bicycle Friendly Community Program the League presented the County with an Honorable Mention.
+In 2016, Los Alamos County applied through the League's Bicycle Friendly Community Program and received Honorable Mention.
 The League provided the County with a report card (Figure 1) and a feedback report (League of American Bicyclists, 2016) that provided suggestions and recommendations for achieving a higher award status.
 Award status is good for 4 years and has five award levels: Bronze, Silver, Gold, Platinum, and Diamond.
 One notable suggestion was the need for a current bike plan.
 With adoption of the bike plan, recent Council Proclamation declaring May as Bike Month (Exhibit G), continuation and expansion of Bike to Work events and activities, and further implementation of the bicycle improvements, the County is well on its way to becoming an established Bicycle Friendly Community.